openstack/security-doc/security-guide/source/instance-management/security-services-for-instances.rst

 OpenStack.
 As of the Mitaka release, the Image service can verify these signed images, and, to provide a full chain of trust, the Compute service has the option to perform image signature verification prior to image boot.
-Sucessful signature validation before image boot ensures the signed image hasn't changed.
+Successful signature validation before image boot ensures the signed image hasn't changed.
 With this feature enabled, unauthorized modification of images (e.g., modifying the image to include malware or rootkits) can be detected.